srockstech/clima-weather-app/README.md

+# Clima, a weather app
+## Introduction
-This is Clima, a weather app.
+This app is a cross-platform mobile app developed using flutter.
 Using Open Weather Map API, this app:
 1. Asks for the location permission when installed.
 2. Once granted permission, it displays the current location's weather.
 3. If unable to fetch weather data due to any reason, displays an error.
 4. Can be used to search and get current weather of any city in the world.

-Flutter packages used:
+## Flutter packages used:
 1. geolocator
 2. http
 3. rflutter alert
 4. flutter spinkit

-API used: Open Weather Map
+## API used: Open Weather Map

-PREVIEW:
+## PREVIEW:

 <img src="preview.gif" width=300>